 - Failing to update.
 Creating your Will is only the first step in ensuring that your assets are distributed as you wish following your death.
 You must also review and revise your Will on a routine basis as well as when certain life events require an immediate update.
 For example, if you get divorced, your Executor passes away, or you become a parent for the first time, you should review your Will and make any necessary changes as soon as possible.

 - Failing to consult with an estate planning attorney.
 As discussed, using a DIY Last Will and Testament is never a good idea for several reasons.
-Failing to consult with an experienced estate planning attorney before creating a Will is equally risky.
+Failing to consult with an experienced and qualified estate planning attorney before creating a Will is equally risky.
 There is simply no equivalent to competent, experienced, and knowledgeable legal advice.
+You may be surprised to find that a Will is not your best option.